Enable integration with Microsoft Services

-Use this guide if you want to configure the integration capability of the WordPress + Office 365 plugin for it to be able to request access tokens needed to request data from Microsoft Services such as Microsoft Graph and SharePoint Online (also see the following video https://youtu.be/fWFYquSPBzE).
+Use this guide if you want to configure the integration capability of the WordPress + Office 365 plugin for it to be able t request access tokens needed to request data from Microsoft Services such as Microsoft Graph, SharePoint Online and Power BI (also see the following video https://youtu.be/0gUd5LUmgag).

 Before you start

 - You are a Global Administrator for your company’s Office 365 tenant / Azure AD directory (or have at least the ability to edit the Azure Active Directory App registration that was created previously when the single sign-on capability was configured).

 - You are an Administrator for your WordPress website.

 Step 1 - App registration

 If you already configured the Single Sign-on capability of the plugin then you already created an App registration in Azure AD.
 Go to WP Admin > WPO365 > Single Sign-on and click the link View in portal to view the App registration in Azure Portal.